44David/PPO/README.md

 # Proximal Polict Optimiation from scratch

-My implementation of PPO to be utilized in a discrete action space, this specific algorithm was used to train Cartpole-V1, where the action space is [0, 1] (moving the pole either left or right)
+My implementation of PPO to be utilized in a discrete action space, this specific algorithm was used to train Cartpole-V1, [project here](https://github.com/44David/cartpole-ppo), where the action space is [0, 1] (moving the pole either left or right)

 Resources I used: